Negro American League: Pennant winners

 From 1939 through 1942 and 1944 through 1947, the team in first place at the end of the season was declared the Pennant winner.
 Due to the unorthodox nature of the schedule (and little incentive to enforce it), some teams frequently played many more games than others did in any given season.
 For example, the 1937 season featured Kansas City being first place with a 52–19–1 record (.732).
-However, they still competed in a Championship Series, albeit against the third place team in the Chicago American Giants (36–24–1), who played less games than the 2nd place Cincinnati Tigers (35–18–1) but had one more win.
+However, they still competed in a Championship Series, albeit against the third place team in the Chicago American Giants (36–24–1), who played more games than the 2nd place Cincinnati Tigers (35–18–1) but had one more win.

 This led to some disputed championships and two teams claiming the title.
 Generally, the team with the best winning percentage (with some minimum number of games played) was awarded the Pennant, but other times it was the team with the most victories.
 The "games behind" method of recording standings was uncommon in most black leagues.
 From 1942 until 1948, the pennant winner (as determined by record or by postseason series victory) went on to the Negro World Series.